Pediatric Epilepsy Research Lab: Kevin J. Staley, MD

 One of the most debilitating aspects of epilepsy is the unpredictable onset of seizure activity.
 If we understood how seizures start, or ictogenesis, we might be able to predict and prevent seizures more effectively.
 In long-term microscopic studies of in vitro and in vivo preparations, Kyle Lillis is tracking the activity of individual neurons to better understand how they come to participate in seizure activity.
 Many of the findings run counter to canonical ideas regarding the onset of seizures.

 After brain injury, the normal mechanisms of neuronal death and removal are overwhelmed by the large numbers of neurons that have been fatally injured.
 Understanding how these mechanisms are altered provides a powerful and unique opportunity to improve the translation of studies of neuroprotection and neurotoxicity to clinical care.

 Please contact Dr. Kevin Staley at Staley.Kevin@mgh.harvard.edu if you are interested in working in the lab.

 Read about and apply for residency, fellowship and observership programs in neurology.

-We are now accepting applications for 2020 student interns.
+We are now accepting applications for 2022 student interns, pending COVID status.